 Official Plan Amendment

-When is an Official Plan Amendment Required?
+When you might need an Official Plan amendment

-Applying for an Official Plan Amendment
+How to apply for an Official Plan amendment

-• Valid pre-consultation form / checklist
+• Valid pre-consultation form or checklist

 • Floor plans and building elevations

-• Deed/PIN register
+• Deed and PIN register

 • Other forms and documentation listed on the application form (Appendices A and C)